West Manggarai Regency: Ethnic groups

-The Manggarai people inhabits Manggarai Regency, West Manggarai and East Manggarai, which is located on the island of Flores, East Nusa Tenggara Province.
-The total population is about 350,000 people.
+The Manggarai people inhabits Manggarai Regency, West Manggarai Regency and East Manggarai Regency, which are located in the western end of the island of Flores, in East Nusa Tenggara Province.

 The Manggarai language consists of several dialects, such as Pae, Mabai, Rejong, Mbaen, Pota, Central Manggarai, East Manggarai, and West Manggarai dialects.
 The four leading dialects may be the languages of separate ethnic groups that were subservient to the Manggarai people in ancient times.